Zapad 2009: Exercise

 The Zapad 2009 exercise was the first in the post-Cold War era series of Zapad exercises that begun after Russia and Belarus signed an agreement to conduct recurring joint military exercises.
 It took place in Belarus, near the Belarus-Lithuania and Belarus–Poland border and the towns of Brest and Grodno.
 They also had a naval component at the Baltic Sea.
-Estimates of the troops involved vary: official estimates stated 13,000 troops; Centre for Eastern Studies estimated about 15,000 troops (6,500 Belarussian and 8,500 Russian) while NATO estimated that it involved 7,000 Belarussian troops and 11,000 Russian troops.
+Estimates of the troops involved vary: official estimates stated 13,000 troops; Centre for Eastern Studies estimated about 15,000 troops (6,500 Belarusian and 8,500 Russian) while NATO estimated that it involved 7,000 Belarusian troops and 11,000 Russian troops.
 The exercise involved both land, air and naval units.

 Claimed as a practice of counter-terrorism and defensive operations centered on the suppression of an uprising by a Polish minority in Belarus and defending a gas pipeline (Nord Stream) against attacks from Poland and Lithuania; it also simulated an amphibious landing in Poland.
 Most controversially, according to several analyses it also simulated a nuclear attack against Poland (striking Warsaw).
 Some analysts described the exercise as "repelling a NATO attack on Belarus" followed by an escalation into "limited nuclear strikes when conventional weapons failed".
 Others drew more cautiously worded conclusions, noting that the exercise involved nuclear-capable ballistic missiles (Iskander), but not necessarily a simulation of a nuclear attack on another country.